¸´ÔÓÐÔÎÄÕª NO£º2004.24

 enhances different mechanisms for teachers' professional development.
 The

-second whole, teachers' "collaborative mind," is presented as an outcome of the
+second whole, teachers' "collaborative mind," is presented as an

 first.